 The wood floor installation kit includes lag bolts.
-Drill three 1/8 inch x 1 inch deep (approximately 3 mm x 25.5 mm) pilot holes using the bracket to mark the hole placement.
+Drill three 1/8 inch x 1 inch deep (approximately 3 mm x 25.5 mm) pilot holes using the tipping bracket to mark the hole placement.
 Use the lag bolts to install the bracket to the floor.
-Ensure that the bracket is installed in such a way as to ensure the bath will have a minimum 6 inches of clearance for air circulation.
+Ensure that the bracket is installed in such a way that the bath will have a minimum 6 inches of clearance for air circulation.
 (See Figure 2).
 Screw the bracket securely to the floor.

-Figure 2 Tipping Prevention Bracket Installation
+Figure 2.
+Tipping Prevention Bracket Installation

-5.3.2 Installation On A Concrete Floor
+5.3.2 Installation on a Concrete Floor

-Using a concrete drill and concrete drill bit, drill three 1/4 inch x 1 1/4 inch deep (approximately 6.5 mm x 32 mm) holes in the concrete floor using the bracket to mark the hole placement.
+Using a concrete drill and concrete drill bit, drill three $\frac{1}{4}$ inch x 1 $\frac{1}{4}$ inch deep (approximately 6.5 mm x 32 mm) holes in the concrete floor using the bracket to mark the hole placement.
 Drop the flare anchor bolt into the hole.
-Tightening the screw expands the anchor in the drilled hole and secures the bracket.
-Ensure that the bracket is installed in such a way as to ensure the bath will have a minimum of 6 inches of clearance for air circulation.
+Tightening the screw expands the anchor in the drilled hole and secures the tipping bracket.
+Ensure that the bracket is installed in such a way that the bath will have a minimum of 6 inches of clearance for air circulation.
 (See Figure 2).
 Screw the bracket securely to the floor.